Kecee24/alx-low_level_programming-2/README.md

-My first programming projects in C
+C has loops and its so cool